 Regardless of the certifying organization you choose, you will have to pass a comprehensive exam.
 Exam content and fees vary from agency to agency.
 You may also have to prove that you've successfully completed a minimum amount of formal training from an accredited school.

 The bottom line is this: In California, you definitely need professional certification to work as a phlebotomist.
 Everywhere else, it is best to check with prospective employers to see if it's necessary or desirable.

 Here are some of the most common benefits of working in this field:

 - Relatively minimal training—Compared to most other occupations in the field of allied healthcare, phlebotomy requires only a small amount of training.

-- Flexible and varied work schedules—Depending where they work, experienced phlebotomy technicians often have the ability to choose the shifts and schedules that best accommodate their lifestyles.
+- Flexible and varied work schedules—Depending where they work, experienced technicians often have the ability to choose the shifts and schedules that best accommodate their lifestyles.

-Some phlebotomy courses only take a couple of months to complete, while others can take up to eight months.
-Overall, many phlebotomy programs tend to be at least 16 weeks long, often including up to eight weeks of clinical practice.
+Some courses only take a couple of months to complete, while others can take up to eight months.
+Overall, many programs tend to be at least 16 weeks long, often including up to eight weeks of clinical practice.

-Phlebotomy technician programs don't all share the same curricula.
+Programs don't all share the same curricula.
 However, regardless of the specific program you choose, you are likely to encounter subjects such as: